Chalarangelo/30-seconds-of-interviews/questions/css-box-model.md

-### Your question goes here.
-Keep it straightforward.

-Describe the layout of the CSS Box Model and briefly describe each component.
+### Describe the layout of the CSS Box Model and briefly describe each component.

 #### Answer